Kim Philby: Washington, D.C.

-London
+Public denials

 Burgess had intended to aid Maclean in his escape, not accompany him in it.
-The "affair of the missing diplomats," as it was referred to before Burgess and Maclean surfaced in Moscow, attracted a great deal of public attention, and Burgess's disappearance, which identified him as complicit in Maclean's espionage, deeply compromised Philby's position.
+The "affair of the missing diplomats", as it was referred to before Burgess and Maclean surfaced in Moscow, attracted a great deal of public attention, and Burgess' disappearance, which identified him as complicit in Maclean's espionage, deeply compromised Philby's position.
 Under a cloud of suspicion raised by his highly visible and intimate association with Burgess, Philby returned to London.
 There, he underwent MI5 interrogation aimed at ascertaining whether he had acted as a "third man" in Burgess and Maclean's spy ring.
-In July 1951, he resigned from MI6, preempting his all-but-inevitable dismissal.
+In July 1951, Philby resigned from MI6, preempting his all-but-inevitable dismissal.

-Even after Philby's departure from MI6, speculation regarding his possible Soviet affiliations continued.
+Even after his departure from MI6, suspicion towards Philby continued.
 Interrogated repeatedly regarding his intelligence work and his connection with Burgess, he continued to deny that he had acted as a Soviet agent.
 From 1952, Philby struggled to find work as a journalist, eventually—in August 1954—accepting a position with a diplomatic newsletter called the Fleet Street Letter.
 Lacking access to material of value and out of touch with Soviet intelligence, he all but ceased to operate as a Soviet agent.

 On 25 October 1955, following revelations in The New York Times, Labour MP Marcus Lipton used parliamentary privilege to ask Prime Minister Anthony Eden if he was determined "to cover up at all costs the dubious third man activities of Mr Harold Philby..."
 This was reported in the British press, leading Philby to threaten legal action against Lipton if he repeated his accusations outside Parliament.
 Lipton later withdrew his comments.
 This retraction came about when Philby was officially cleared by Foreign Secretary Harold Macmillan on 7 November.
 The minister told the House of Commons, "I have no reason to conclude that Mr. Philby has at any time betrayed the interests of his country, or to identify him with the so-called 'Third Man', if indeed there was one."
-Following this, Philby gave a press conference in which—calmly, confidently, and without the stammer he had struggled with since childhood—he reiterated his innocence, declaring, "I have never been a communist."
+Following this, Philby gave a press conference in his mother's London flat in which—calmly, confidently, and without the stammer he had struggled with since childhood—he reiterated his innocence, declaring, "I have never been a communist."